torrinworx/metal-deploy/README.md

 - Integrate with CI/CD pipelines (GitHub Actions/GitLab CI/CD) through webhooks or SSH to automate release updates and deployments.
 - Manage multiple deployments of different branches of a given service.

+- Policy on distros and versions.
+Right now this has been tested and built on Ubuntu 24.04.
+How do we handle running applications that work on other distros/base images?
+Should we just assume everything to run on Ubuntu?

 # Notes:
 Some handy commands for debugging: